dcangulo/davidangulo.xyz/_posts/2020-05-24-simple-paypal-checkout-in-ruby-on-rails-using-orders-api-v2.md

   end
 end
 ```
+{: file='app/controllers/orders_controller.rb' }

-## Step 6: Add the Paypal smart payment button
+## Step 6: Add the PayPal smart payment button
-You can see the Paypal smart button interactive demo to customize your button.
+You can see the PayPal smart button interactive demo to customize your button.

 In `app/views/orders/index.html.erb`, add the following: (create the file if it not exists)